monodesire/finest_vim_utility_functions/README.md

 ## Compatibility

-The functions have been tested in Vim 7.3 in a typical/modern Linux environment.
+The functions have been tested in Vim 7.3 and 8.0 in a typical/modern Linux environment.
 Function PerlGrep() was tested with "grep (GNU grep) 2.20".
+Function GitBlame() was tested with "git version 1.8.4.2".

 ## How to use